c0ded00d1e12/ecen224/_labs/getting-started.md

 In future labs, any starter code or special resources for completing that lab will be included alongside that lab's `README.md`.

-Now that you have confirmed your Pi has a working operating installed, shut it down with this command:
+Now it is time to start assembling the other parts of the kit.
+Shut down your Raspberry Pi with this command:

 ```
 sudo shutdown -h now